ropensci/taxize/cran-comments.md

-R CMD CHECK passed on my local OS X install with R 3.2.4 and R development version, Ubuntu running on Travis-CI, and Win builder.
+R CMD CHECK passed on my local OS X install with R 3.2.4 Patched and R development version, Ubuntu running on Travis-CI, and Win builder.

-This submission includes many bug fixes and improvements, and a new function, detailed in NEWS
+This submission includes a few bug fixes, detailed in NEWS.md

 Thanks!
 Scott Chamberlain